Oracle Exadata Interview Questions

-ASR is the tool to manage the Oracle hardware.
-Full form of ASR is Auto Service Request.
+- ASR is the tool to manage the Oracle hardware.
+The full form of ASR is the Auto Service Request.

-Whenever any hardware fault occurs ASR automatically raise SR in Oracle Support and send notification to respective customer.
+- Whenever any hardware fault occurs ASR automatically raises SR in Oracle Support and sends a notification to the respective customer.

-DCLi (Distributed command Line Utility) – DCLI can be used to replicate command on multipla storage as well as DB servers.
+- DCLi (Distributed Command Line Utility) – DCLI can be used to replicate command on multiple storages as well as DB servers.

-What is the difference between wright-through and write-back flashcache mode?
+Q7) What is the difference between wright-through and write-back flash cache mode?

-writethrough –> Falshcache will be used only for reading purpose
+- writethrough –> Falshcache will be used only for reading purposes.

 - Full Rack